AdaCore/training_material/courses/comprehensive_rust_training/200_error_handling/01_panics.rst

    -  Assertions (such as :rust:`assert!`) panic on failure
    -  Purpose-specific panics can use the :rust:`panic!` macro.

--  A panic will "unwind" the stack, dropping values just as if the functions had returned.
+-  A panic will :dfn:`unwind` the stack, dropping values just as if the functions had returned.
 -  Use non-panicking APIs (such as :rust:`Vec::get`) if crashing is not acceptable.